Quick/Quick/Documentation/en-us/TestUsingTestDoubles.md

 ## Test doubles

-Following problem comes up often when writing tests.
-Here, `B` Class uses(depends on) `A Class`.
+The following problem comes up often when writing tests.
+Here, `Car` Class uses(depends on) `Tire` Class.

 ![](https://github.com/Quick/Assets/blob/master/Screenshots/TestUsingMock_BusesA.png)

-Here's one example: BTests tests B, which uses A. Now bugs in A cause BTests to fail, even though B is fine!
+Here's one example: CarTests test `Car`, which uses `Tire`.
+Now bugs in `Tire` cause CarTests to fail, even though `Car` is fine!
 All the failures are confusing--it's hard to answer the question "what's broken?"

-To avoid this problem, we can use a stand-in for A in Btests.
-In this case, we call stand-in for A `A' class`.
+To avoid this problem, we can use a stand-in for `Tire` in Cartests.
+In this case, we call stand-in for Tire `PerfectTire class`.

 ![](https://github.com/Quick/Assets/blob/master/Screenshots/TestUsingMock_BusesAmock.png)

-`A' class` has same methods--however implementation might be different, and properties as `A Class`.
-So we can replace `A Class` with `A' Class` in BTests.
+`PerfectTire class` has same methods and properties as `A Class` (although its implementation of thos methods and properties might be different).
+So we can replace `Tire` class with `PerfectTire` class in CarTests.

-Objects like `A' Class` are called 'test doubles'. 'test doubles' are used as stand-in for tests.
+Objects like `PerfectTire` class are called 'test doubles'. 'test doubles' are used as stand-in for tests.
-There are some kinds of 'test doubles'.
+There are several kinds of 'test doubles'.

 - Mock object: used for receiving output from test class
 - Stub object: used for providing input to test class